tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 leveraging opportunities afterwards.
 In fact, I became an intern in EventXtra because of a personal contact who was a previous intern there.

 When you start looking, the world is unexpectedly small.
-When I was in the United States as an exchange student, surprising my Airbnb host was a former EventXtra intern!
+When my friend studying HKUST went to Silicon Valley for an internship, his roommate was another friend of mine from CUHK!
 This is called [Six degree of separaion](https://en.wikipedia.org/wiki/Six_degrees_of_separation), where you can reach anyone in the world by asking your friend, then your friend's friends, and so on for 6 times.

 My freelance jobs usually come from referral, and they are not necessarily from my tech-savvy people list.
 I've once had a client coming to